emaloney/MBDataEnvironment/README.md

 </Var>
 ```

+**Note:** The `mutable="F"` attribute ensures that the `cats` variable can't be overwritten with another value during runtime.
+It does not guarantee the immutability of the underlying object instance, however.

 Using a manifest file allows you to avoid needing to programmatically populate the variable space with common values every time your application is launched.

 #### Variable References